rmcnamara4/virus-host-regulation/Figures_Published/Figure_1/Main/Data/README.md

-+ **./Scripts/create_dengue_2_iso_and_human_codon_freq.R**: R script to calculate the codon composition of the Dengue 2 isolates and human gene sequences; also calculates the optimal to non-optimal ratio for each sequence
++ **./Scripts/create_dengue_2_iso_and_human_codon_freq.R**: R script to calculate the codon composition of the Dengue 2 isolates and human gene sequences; also calculates the optimal to non-optimal ratio for each sequence (relative to human)

 + **./Scripts/create_dengue_isolates_h-relative_rscu_fc.R**: R script to calculate the RSCU fold change relative to human for all of the Dengue isolate sequences